alaa-alden/GIT_GITHUB/readme.md

 4. `git rm file.?` to delete file both local and repository
 5. `git rm --cached file.?` to delete only repository
 6. `git push <remote_name> --delete <branch_name>` to remove branch on the server only
+7. `git switch another_branch` to move to another an exsit
+8. `git switch -c new_branch` to create and move to it
+9. `git bran